stephen-cripps/Lyrico/README.md

 # Overview
-This document contains an architectural overview of my solution to the technical test, an outline of features I did not have time to implement and instructions on how to run use it.
+This document contains an architectural overview of my solution to the technical test, an outline of potential extensions, and instructions on how to use it.

 # Architectural Overview
 This application has been designed with a domain-driven, clean architecture approach.
 I've focused on extensibility with each layer created as it's own project to help organise the code and to make it easier to switch out services should that be required.
 Dependency injection has been used through the solution to increase decoupling and testability.

 ## Presentation Layer
-I have built the presentation layer as a simple API.
+ have built the presentation layer as a simple API.
 This was done as an easy way to run the application and send test requests.
-For a full application, this wouldn't make sense as its making the application more talky than it needs to be.
-If I were building it as a web app, I would contact the services directly from the frontend, only having a backend if required for authorisation.
+For a full application, this wouldn't make sense as it's making the application more talky than it needs to be.
+If I were building a web app, I would contact the services directly from the frontend, only having a backend if required for authorisation.
 If I were building it out as a desktop app, the application layer would be replaced with a WPF project.

 ## Application Layer
 The application layer has been built using vertical slice architecture.
 This allows the request to be completely decoupled from any other request if more were to be created (See the potential extensions section for examples of what these would be).
 I've used dependency inversion to access the MusicBrainz and lyrics.ovh apis.
 This allows these services to be replaced if required.